 Compassionate Care Designed To Comfort

-or reverse the process of a disease, but rather to bring comfort to patients
+stop or reverse the disease process but rather to ease suffering and offer

 Who Can Benefit From Palliative Care

-- Patients who face a debilitating or serious illness, no matter what age
+- Patients of any age who face a debilitating or serious illness.
+Many palliative

-they are.
-Many palliative care patients include those with cancer, Lou
+care patients include those with cancer, cardiac disease, Lou Gehrig’s

-Gehrig’s disease (ALS), respiratory disease, cardiac disease, AIDS,
+disease (ALS), respiratory disease, renal failure, AIDS, dementia and

-- Patients with physical suffering, such as pain, shortness of breath, loss
+- Patients with physical suffering, such as pain, shortness of breath, weakness,

-- Patients who are experiencing emotional suffering, including apprehension,
+- Patients who are experiencing emotional suffering, including anxiety, fear,

-fear, anxiety, depression, stress, spiritual issues, loneliness, loss
+apprehension, depression, loss of dignity, spiritual issues, loneliness,

 - Patients at the end of life.